 Some security controls are only as effective as their ability to communicate with each other, which means integration requirements should strongly influence network design.
 Does the network architecture enable communication between controls (for example, within a breach prevention system) and between controls and cloud access security brokers (CASBs)?
 For more on interoperability, see our recent blog and paper.

 Whether or not an enterprise implements a framework or a reference architecture, it should strive for resilience and adaptability in its network.
 The architecture must be able to accommodate changes to business and network requirements, and it should be able to recover quickly after an incident or breach.
 This is possible if the architecture is well designed with regard to product installation location, network routing and segmentation, user access and identity management, and even protocol use.

 Frameworks can sometimes add more complexity than they are worth, but where this is true, NSS recommends utilizing more narrowly focused reference architectures with clearly defined success criteria.
 Often, a security control’s full benefits are not accessed because of architectural limitations rather than because of the product’s limitations.
 For this reason, time spent evaluating your enterprise network is time well spent.

-Jason Pappalexis is managing director of the NSS labs Enterprise Architecture Research Group (EARG), whose charter is to help enterprises solve security challenges.
+Jason Pappalexis is managing director of the NSS labs Enterprise Architecture Research Group.
 He has worked with endpoint protection products for more than 18 years and has held roles in the IT security industry that include administration, architecture, field engineering, and product testing.

 NSS Labs recently published results from the 2018 Data Center Intrusion Prevention System Group Test.
 You can download a free copy of the Security Value Map™ to see how each tested product scored in Security Effectiveness and Total Cost of Ownership.